Combat 18: Links with football hooliganism

 Members of the organisation include known football hooligans and groups.
-The most high-profile incident involving Combat 18 members in football came on 15 February 1995, when violence broke out in the stands at Lansdowne Road in the international friendly between Ireland and England.
+The most high-profile incident involving Combat 18 members in football came on 15 February 1995 when violence broke out in the stands at Lansdowne Road in the international friendly between Ireland and England.
 There was also taunting of "No Surrender to the IRA" aimed at Irish fans.
 The violence was so bad that the match had to be abandoned.

 Before the 1998 FIFA World Cup, 26 Seaburn Casuals (Sunderland AFC supporters) hooligans were arrested in a police raid after a military-issue smoke bomb was let off at a local pub after a fight with bouncers.
 By the end of the operation, over 60 were facing charges.
 Some of the Seaburn Casuals hooligans arrested in were involved with Combat 18.
 The operation failed when a judge ruled that CCTV footage from the pub was inadmissible as evidence.

 Canada terrorism list

 Due to concerted efforts by Canadians on 21 June 2019, two neo-Nazi/alt-right groups were added to the Canadian terrorist list.
-This is in part due to Canada's response to the Christchurch mosque shootings and a petition to Canada's Federal Government: EPetition e-2019 by #NoPlace2Hate.
-This means that criminal acts by members of this group now additionally fall under Canada's Criminal Code for Terrorism which can include additional prison sentences for criminal acts including financial contributions to a known terrorist organisation.
+This was in part due to Canada's response to the Christchurch mosque shootings and a petition to Canada's Federal Government: EPetition e-2019 by #NoPlace2Hate.
+This meant that criminal acts by members of this group additionally fell under Canada's Criminal Code for Terrorism which can include additional prison sentences for criminal acts including financial contributions to a known terrorist organisation.